A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Results and Discussion

-We speculate that the binding efficiency may be hampered due to binding-site-inactivation or slow kinetics.
+We speculate that the binding efficiency may be hampered due to the inactivation of binding sites or slow kinetics.
 While we wash the unreacted DNA oligomers out of the solution at the end of the conjugation (as outlined in the first section of the Methods), it is possible that some free DNA strands remain and can compete to bind to the DNA origami.
 It is also possible that the binding of urease-DNA to DNA origami is slow and that we do not wait long enough for all of the potential binding sites to be occupied at the concentrations we use for incubation.
-The samples are mixed with a final DNA origami concentration close to 1~nM and a final urease concentration close to 10~nM.
-Calculation of the dissociation constant for our DNA binding domain at room temperature, 5~mM MgCl$_2$, and 50~mM NaCl yields approximately 1~fM \cite{zadeh2011nupack}.
+The samples are mixed with a final DNA-origami concentration close to 1~nM and a final urease concentration close to 10~nM.
+Calculation of the dissociation constant for our DNA binding domain at room temperature, 5~mM MgCl\textsubscript{2}, and 50~mM NaCl yields approximately 1~fM~\cite{zadeh2011nupack}.
 At concentrations less than 1~fM we would expect to see complete dissociation of these strands, implying that our mixing concentrations are high enough.
 We allow our combined samples to incubate for 45 minutes prior to negative-staining, therefore if the binding is slow then increasing the incubation time may improve the binding efficiency.
+To test how temperature affects tethering efficiency, we ramped a solution of DNA origami and DNA-conjugated urease from 37~$^{\circ}$C to 25~$^{\circ}$C over the course of one hour.
+We found that, of the 220 rods imaged, urease was bound to 133 of them, a binding efficiency of about 60\%.
+This temperature ramp over this amount of time did not improve binding efficiency from a similar time-span at room temperature.